 “No. Are you?”

 “No. Want to go with me?”

 “Sure, why not?”

 “Wicket.
 I have to look for my sister.
 I need her help picking out a dress.”

 Later on that day, Martha and Monica went home.
-They pulled in the driveway and they got out of the car.
 As soon as Martha and Monica entered the house, their parents stood there with their arms folded.

 “Are you two okay?”
 Martha asked.
-“You two looked crooked.”
+“You two look crooked.”

 “Where have you two been?”
 Nina asked.